debapriya9b/cookbook/README.md

 - **Flask**
     - [Flask 1.0.2](http://flask.pocoo.org/) - Used as a microframework.
     - [Jinja 2.10](http://jinja.pocoo.org/docs/2.10/) - Used for templating with Flask.
-    - [Werkzeug 0.14](https://werkzeug.palletsprojects.com/en/0.14.x/) - Used for password hashing, authentication, and authorization.
+    - [Werkzeug 0.14](https://werkzeug.palletsprojects.com/en/0.14.x/) - Used for password hashing, authentication and authorization.
 - **Heroku**
     - [Heroku](https://www.heroku.com) - Used for app hosting.
 - **Python**